dart-lang/site-www/src/_tutorials/web/low-level-html/remove-elements.md

 ---
-title: "Remove DOM Elements"
+title: "Remove DOM elements"
 description: "Remove a child element from the DOM"

 prevpage:
   url: /tutorials/web/low-level-html/add-elements
-  title: "Add Elements to the DOM"
+  title: "Add elements to the DOM"
 ---

 {% comment %}
 NOTE: No sample_links section goes here because all the samples are in embedded DartPads.
 {% endcomment %}

-### Dynamically delete items from the browser page.

 <div class="panel" markdown="1">